-Selection of the Dissertation Chair
+Selection of Dissertation

-A dissertation chair who is a core faculty member in the Educational Leadership doctoral program will be selected by students and/or assigned by the program faculty during year two of the program for assistance in the development of the dissertation.
+A dissertation chair who is a faculty member in the Educational Leadership doctoral program will be selected by students and/or assigned by the program faculty during year two of the program for assistance in the development of the dissertation.
 Students should refer to the Dissertation Guidelines for information on when/how to select a dissertation committee as well as other dissertation information.

-Core Doctoral Faculty
+Core Faculty

-Dr. Kelly Hall, Assistant Professor; Chair, Department of Educational Leadership and Counseling

-Dr. Linda Challoo, Professor; Instructional Technology Program Co-Coordinator; STEM Transcripted Certificate Program Coordinator

-Dr. Don Jones, Professor; Superintendent Program Coordinator; Educational Administration Co-Coordinator

-Dr. Daniella G. Varela, Assistant Professor; Educational Leadership Doctoral Program Coordinator

-Dr. Jeff Chernosky, Assistant Professor; Instructional Technology Program Co-Coordinator; Educational Administration Program Co-Coordinator

-Dr. Lori Kupczynski, Professor; Higher Education Administration and Leadership Transcripted Certificate Program Coordinator; Adult Education Program Co-coordinator

-Dr. Elvira Sanatullova-Allison, Professor
+- 1. Dr. Kelly Hall, Associate Professor, Department Chair - 2.
+Dr. Linda Challoo, Professor, STEM Program Coordinator - 3.
+Dr. Daniella G. Varela, Assistant Professor, Doctoral Program Coordinator - 4.
+Dr. Jeff Chernosky, Assistant Professor, Instructional Technology Program Coordinator; Educational Administration Program Coordinator - 5.
+Dr. Lori Kupczynski, Professor, Higher Education Administration and Leadership Coordinator; Adult and Higher Education Program Co-Coordinator - 6.
+Dr. Elvira Allison, Professor - 7.
+Dr. Angela Gibson, Lecturer, Adult and Higher Education Program Co-Coordinator